 The gigantoraptor lived around the same time at the isisaur above, though they probably never actually met.
 I’m speculating here on the feathers (of which there is no direct evidence, but no reason to doubt), and have given it winglike hands covered in netlike feathers for grabbing insects and pterosaurs on the wing.
 The index finger is bare, and used for picking at carcasses and grooming.

 Like the Isisaur above, it’s 1:40 scale.
 It’s 20cm long.

 Homo Sapiens Sapiens

 Homo Sapiens Sapiens lived for a brief period on Earth at the end of the Cenzoic.
 It used its substantial cranial capacity for arguing with strangers on Facebook.

 This model stands about 20 cm tall.
 Its hands are about the size of a penny.

 Ashlesan Warrior of the Southern Heart

-In 2009, I did a short speculative zoölogy project called Ashlesa.
+In 2009, I did a speculative zoölogy project called Ashlesa.
 Among the lifeforms of one of the moons of the Ashelsa system was a species called the Warriors of the Southern Heart.
 They’re absurd creatures that appear self-important to us the way penguins do.

 I made this sculpture of one creature, displaying its herd colors and prepared to engage in its nudibranch-inspired mating/fighting behavior.